 Almost all trainees enter the profession without any law experience.
 This means that the first few years of work are accompanied by learning the law and professional exams.
 A real advantage of Mewburn Ellis is the high quality of the training provided.
 I attend regular in-house tutorials with the other trainees which cover the practical side of the job, the relevant law, and exam preparation.
 Trainees also attend the Certificate of Intellectual Property Law course in London, which exempts us from some of the professional exams and is a great way of meeting trainees from other firms.

-Another benefit of the firm is that trainees move between our four offices (London, Bristol, Manchester and Cambridge) during the first few years.
-We sit with a partner for about six months before moving onto another who is often in a different office.
+Another benefit of the firm is that trainees can move between our four offices (London, Bristol, Manchester, and Cambridge) during the first few years.
+We sit with a partner for about six months before moving onto another who is sometimes in a different office.
 This scheme is hugely beneficial for trainees as we are exposed to lots of different clients and a variety of work, and we also get the opportunity to live in several great cities.
 The scheme is also invaluable for fostering the friendly environment of Mewburn Ellis because everybody gets to know everyone else.

 If you are interested in new technologies, learning about how things work, using language effectively while writing about complex technical ideas and using your analytical skills, then this job may well be for you.
 I encounter all these things almost every day which makes the job both interesting and satisfying, and even after the exams are over, you will never stop learning!